BideoWego/simple-rails-blog-cms/README.md

 * display most recent posts
 * navigate posts by year
 * comment on posts as guest
+* code snippets in posts with syntax highlighting

 Installation requires PostgreSQL with the current config.
 However, this can be changed to simply use SQLite3 in the `/config/database.yml` file